Back To Search Results

 Deterrence and Patient Education

-Patients with nPHPT should be taught in simple language the autonomous nature of the parathyroids in nPHPT and the implications of a raised PTH.
-When surgical treatment is suggested, all options should be discussed with explanations using anatomy using models, video lessons of the actual surgery, possible postoperative complications, recovery periods, do's and don'ts, and a simplified but comprehensive explanation of the technology used.
+Patients with NHPT should be taught in simple language the autonomous nature of the parathyroids in NHPT and the implications of a raised PTH.
+When surgical treatment is suggested, clinicians should discuss all options with patients with explanations using anatomic models, video lessons of the actual surgery, possible postoperative complications, recovery periods, and a simplified but comprehensive explanation of the technology used.

 Pearls and Other Issues

-• Normocalcemic primary hyperparathyroidism is now a recognized phenotype of PHPT.
+• NHPT is a recognized phenotype and a possible early precursor of PHPT.

-• Although asymptomatic for the most part, it is not always an indolent condition.
+• Although asymptomatic for the most part, NHPT is not always an indolent condition.

-• Several studies have shown that nPHPT can cause end-organ damage even when normocalcemia is maintained.
+• Several studies have shown that NHPT can cause end-organ damage even when maintaining normocalcemia.

-• Frequent presentations include osteoporosis, nephrolithiasis, and in some instances, fractures.
+• Frequent presentations include osteoporosis, osteopenia, nephrolithiasis, and, in some instances, fractures.

-• In nPHPT, the parathyroids are generally smaller, are more likely to involve multiple glands, secrete less PTH, and produce lower levels of bone markers than hypercalcemic hyperparathyroid patients.
+• In NHPT, the parathyroid glands are generally smaller, are more likely to involve multiple glands and secrete less PTH than hypercalcemic patients with PHPT.

 • A lower secretion of PTH and resistance to its action in the bone and kidneys may explain the maintenance of normocalcemia.

-• Some nPHPT patients progress to develop overt hypercalcemia, but it is impossible to predict which ones will progress or when so regular follow-up is mandatory.
+• Some NHPT patients progress to develop overt hypercalcemia, but predicting which ones will progress or when is impossible, so regular follow-up is mandatory.

-• Ultrasound and nuclear scans are localizing procedures if surgery is planned but do not have any role in diagnosing nPHPT.
+• Ultrasound and nuclear scans are localizing procedures if surgery is planned but do not have any role in diagnosing NHPT.

 • Indications for surgery are similar to classical PHPT and equally successful in improving bone mineral density and reducing renal problems.